MustafaSameem/Bottom_Up_Merge_Sort/README.md

 The approach used is an iterative bottom up merge sort as opposed to the regular top down recursive merge sort.
 A circular queue is used to store "runs" which allows the program to be iterative.

+The terminal is required to run this program.
+Use format: java MergeDriver "MS" 23 89 3 89 23 OR "SMS" 12 More information below

         System.out.println("To sort your own values, enter your data in the following order: MS int int int int...");
         System.out.println("To sort a random set of values, enter your data in the following order: MS size_of_list");